 Fill a glass bowl or vase with ornaments or pine cones for a simple, yet elegant centerpiece.
 I love these baskets I found on clearance at Hobby Lobby.
 I added artificial greenery, cones and berries.
 They look amazing and seriously took less than 5 minutes.

 Go for an old fashioned Christmas by stringing together cranberries and/or popcorn.
 Gather prickly gum balls in the fall and use them to create Christmas wreaths and trees.

-In the images below, I simply hot glued prickly gum balls to styrofoam forms and spray painted.
+In the image above below, I hot glued prickly gum balls to styrofoam tree shaped forms and spray painted.